WhiteflagProtocol/whiteflag-java/README.md

 the library, integrate the source code manually into your software by cloning the `src/` directory.

-The only dependency, as specified in the `build.gradle` file, is the [JUnit test framework]((https://junit.org/)) for testing the software.
+The dependencies, as specified in the `build.gradle` file, are:

+* the [JUnit test framework]((https://junit.org/)) for testing the software
+* the [Jackson JSON library](https://github.com/FasterXML/jackson) for reading and creating [JSON](https://en.wikipedia.org/wiki/JSON) formatted Whiteflag messages

 ## Building and Testing